pagnotta/domparser_in_webworker/README.md

 will execute browserify an let it do it's magic :)

 Voilà!
-There is the `./build/worker_bundle.js` file which we use to create the webworker in `app.js`.
+There is the `./build/domparser_bundle.js` file which we import into the webworker using `importScript()`.
 This now contains code that can run inside a webworker.

 ### Run the example